workshopper/stream-adventure/problems/meet_pipe/problem.md

 ## The `pipe` method

-The `pipe` method allow you to connect the output of the readable stream as the input of the writable stream
+The `pipe` method allows you to connect the output of the readable stream as the input of the writable stream

 ```js